-No matter how you put it, rejection sucks, although it is necessary.
-Ugh, what is that nonsense?
-Wait, listen!
+No matter how you put it, rejection really sucks, although it’s a necessary part of life.
+Ugh, can you believe that nonsense?
+But hold on, hear me out!

-Commonly, rebuff is view negatively, is it really?
-Rejection enables us to step out of our comfort zone and to explore new horizons.
-In the beginning, it might feel like the end of the world, in fact, it is the opposite.
-It is an opportunity for you to go and reinvent yourself and start writing a new chapter of your life.
+Typically, we tend to view rejection in a negative light, but is it really all that bad?
+Initially, it’s a catalyst for pushing us out of our comfort zones and into uncharted territory.
+Also, it may feel like the end of the world, but it’s quite the opposite.
+It presents an opportunity for you to reinvent yourself and embark on a fresh new chapter of your life.

-At times, we are so focused on finding that ideal person that we lose insight of who we are as individuals.
-It is an uphill battle going beyond for someone who does not appreciate the effort you put into the relationship as well as your authentic self.
+Sometimes, we get so fixated on finding that perfect partner that we lose sight of our own individuality.
+It becomes an uphill battle to go above and beyond for someone who fails to appreciate the effort you invest in the relationship and your authentic self.

-Eventually, you will look back and reflect on what you had to go through to improve yourself and to be where you are now.
-Thanks to the rough patches, you are stronger than you were before.
-Down the road, you will find the right person who will be willing to give you what you deserve and so much more.
-Until then, be aware that rejections are temporary, and without them, you would not have found yourself.
+Eventually, you will look back and reflect on what you had to go through to improve yourself and reach where you are now.
+Thanks to the challenges you faced, you are stronger than before.
+Along the journey, you will encounter the right person who will be willing to give you what you truly deserve and much more.
+Until then, be aware that rejections are temporary, and without them, you would not have discovered your true self.

 Loved your thoughts on rejection being an opportunity.
 Great post.